SumiSastri/dev-blogs/docs/learn-to-code-getting-started/part3.md

 Note that the JavaScript files are imported just above the `</body>` closing tag and not in the meta-data in the HTML boiler plate.

 Don't worry too much about how this works, have fun and read the next section if you want to delve into some of the fundamental concepts of JavaScript.

-In **Learn to code Part 4 - a free portfolio or website template with HTML, CSS & JavaScript**, we will continue to use CodePen and you will get a free pre-written template of a portfolio or website template that you can adapt, change and reuse many times over.